How to Hook Up Your Home Theater: Release

 The short was released with Disney's National Treasure: Book of Secrets on December 21, 2007.
 It was also paired with The Game Plan for the film's release in the United Kingdom.
 The short was shown early at the "Animate with the Greats" class taking place at Facet's Theatre.
 Several Walt Disney Animation Studios animation artists taught the class, including Kevin Deters and Stevie Wermers.
 It is also available for purchase on the iTunes Store.
 It was included in the Animation Show of Shows in 2007.

 Home media

-How to Hook Up Your Home Theater was released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.
+How to Hook Up Your Home Theater was released on the DVD Have a Laugh, Volume 1 on October 26, 2010.
+It was subsequently released on the Walt Disney Animation Studios Short Films Collection Blu-ray and DVD set on August 18, 2015.

-Online

-The short is available for viewing on the Disney Website.